 “That,” the cow said, “was Bile of Basilisk.”

 “That’s what you said to use!”
-The witch gave a horrified look at the evil-looking liquid.
+The witch’s eyes widened in horror.
 “Who’s the cheese expert here?”

 If a cow could grin, then Etheldred was grinning.
 “Banshee would have been better.”